apache/spark/docs/sql-ref-null-semantics.md

 ### Examples
 {% highlight sql %}
--- Normal comparison operators return `NULL` when one of the operand is `NULL`.
+-- Normal comparison operators return `NULL` when one of the operands is `NULL`.
 SELECT (true OR null) AS expression_output;
   +-----------------+
   |expression_output|